 Bernard Kravitz is a technologist with a life-long fascination on the well made thing.
 Prior to joining everplans, he was CTO at GoWatchIt.com.
 He was the founder of the Coderie, a boutique web and social media consulting shop, with clients such as MTV, Verso Books, Warner Music, and MoMA.
 In addition to technology, once upon a time, he toured the country doing improv-comedy with Chicago City Limits; and has an MFA in creative writing from the New School.
 He has taught and mentored at several New York City institutions, including General Assembly, CUNY, and the 30 weeks designer/founder program.

 Stan takes considerable enjoyment from helping to build great businesses.
 He specializes in finance and accounting and has been involved with many high-growth companies, among them Tipping Point Partners, Case Commons and Cookstr.
 Stan is a certified public accountant and began his career at Deloitte.

-Dania McDermott, Customer Success Specialist
+Dania McDermott, Customer Success Manager